Albert Street, Camden: Odd-numbered houses

 A terrace of nine houses (Nos.
 123 to 139) was built in about 1845 and is Grade II listed.
 Nos.
-129 to 131 are now called Raymond Burton House, which is the location of Jewish Museum London.
+129 to 131 are now called Raymond Burton House, which was the location of the Jewish Museum London from 1995 to 2023, when it closed.

+Bernard Miles, Baron Miles, actor and founder of the Mermaid Theatre lived at No. 139 during the 1950s.

 No. 141, on the corner of Albert Street and Parkway, is a pub, The Spread Eagle.
 It is Grade II listed.
+The Spread Eagle featured extensively in the early life of Bruce Robinson, the creator of Withnail and I. Robinson used to go to the Spread Eagle to cash benefits cheques.

 Other buildings

 At the other end of the street, a Grade II-listed house, No. 38 Delancey Street, has an entrance on Albert Street.

 Former mosque

 London's first mosque was opened in 1895 at a house in Albert Street.

-Albert Street North Residents’ Association

-Albert Street North Residents’ Association represents the interests of local residents who live at the street's north end.